Is It President's Day, Presidents' Day or Presidents Day?

 In California, the holiday is simply classified as "the third Monday in February," and Delaware doesn't observe Feb.
 22 as a state holiday at all.

-Federal government offices are closed on the third Monday in February, as are post offices, US district courts and most state and local government offices and courts.
+Federal government offices are closed on the third Monday in February, as are post offices, public libraries, US district courts and most state and local government offices and courts.

-Public schools and universities may also be closed, as are many private institutions.
+Public schools and universities are also closed, as are many private institutions.

+Most stores and restaurants are open, however, and many shops and retail websites hold Presidents Day sales.

 How is Presidents Day celebrated in the US?